E. Pendleton Herring: Life and education

-Born in Baltimore, Maryland on October 27, 1903 to parents Dr. Arthur Pendleton Herring and Agnes Kinney Herring, Edward Pendleton Herring was one of six children.
-Edward Pendleton Herring later dropped his first name preferring to be called his middle name.
+Born in Baltimore, Maryland, on October 27, 1903, to parents Dr. Arthur Pendleton Herring and Agnes Kinney Herring, Edward Pendleton Herring was one of six children.
+Edward Pendleton Herring later dropped his first name, preferring to be called his middle name.
 In 1913 Pendleton Herring attended Woodrow Wilson's inauguration which created a lasting impression for Herring leading him into a career in political science.
 Pendleton Herring attended Johns Hopkins University in Baltimore, Maryland and received his bachelor's degree in English in 1925.
-Pendleton then attended graduate school to receive his Ph.D in Political Science which he received in 1928.
-During his time in graduate school Pendleton was taught constitutional law by Frank J. Goodnow, the first president of the American Political Science Association.
+Pendleton then attended graduate school to receive his Ph.D. in political science in 1928.
+During his time in graduate school, Pendleton was taught constitutional law by Frank J. Goodnow, the first president of the American Political Science Association.
 During his graduate studies Herring wrote a dissertation titled Group Representation Before Congress, which studied the effects of pressure groups in government.
 Pendleton's work was published in 1929 and became one of the primary studies regarding pressure groups and political behavior.
 In 1933 Pendleton Herring married Katherine Channing.
 Pendleton and his wife had two children, H. James Herring and Thomas S. Herring.
-In 1969 Pendleton's wife Katherine died and Herring remarried in 1971 to Virgina Staman Wood.
-E. Pendleton Herring died at the age of 100 from pneumonia on August 17, 2004 at his home in Princeton, New Jersey.
+In 1969 Pendleton's wife Katherine died and Herring remarried in 1971 to Virginia Staman Wood.
+E. Pendleton Herring died at the age of 100 from pneumonia on August 17, 2004, at his home in Princeton, New Jersey.